eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The WorkloadControlLoop shall execute a maximum of 20 restart attempts.

 Rationale:
-Limiting the restart attempts prevents pointless attempts if the workload cannot be started due to a general configuration conflict that the runtime rejects in general.
+Limiting the restart attempts prevents pointless attempts if the workload cannot be started due to a configuration conflict that the runtime rejects in general.

 Tags:
 - WorkloadControlLoop